 Water for the environment for the Latrobe, Thomson and Macalister systems is held in Blue Rock Reservoir, Thomson Reservoir and Lake Glenmaggie respectively.

 Environmental entitlements in these systems have unique characteristics that influence planning for environmental flows.
 The Thomson system receives a share of the daily inflows to the Thomson Reservoir and a secure annual allocation which is available on 1 July each year.
-In the Latrobe and Macalister systems, the availability of water for the environment depends on system inflows to Lake Glenmaggie and Blue Rock Reservoir.
+In the Latrobe and Macalister systems, the availability of water for the environment depends on system inflows to Blue Rock Reservoir and Lake Glenmaggie respectively.
 Winter and spring are the peak inflow periods for all systems, so annual allocations are usually well-known before the start of summer.
 With several planned watering actions being met with natural flows in 2019–20 and the watering year ending with good inflows to storages, high carryover is likely in all systems and waterway managers will start 2020–21 with good water availability to deliver potential watering actions throughout the year.

-The New South Wales Department of Planning, Industry and Environment plans and manages environmental flows in the Snowy system in consultation with Victorian and Australian governments and relevant stakeholder groups.
+The NSW Department of Planning, Industry and Environment plans and manages environmental flows in the Snowy system in consultation with Victorian and Australian governments and relevant stakeholder groups.
 The water year for the Snowy system starts in May and finishes in April the following year, which differs from how water is managed in the other Gippsland systems.
 The total volume for release and daily release targets for the Snowy River from May 2020 to April 2021 were endorsed by the Snowy Advisory Committee in February 2020, and daily releases will not vary unless flows increase the risk of flooding downstream or operational constraints prevent delivery.